Canon 200D vs Sony RX10 III

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the 200D comes out slightly ahead of the RX10 III (14 : 13 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (14 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 200D and the Sony RX10 III place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.